Out and Authentic:

 Hosted by the Milwaukee Institute of Art & Design, Jeffrey Morin, President

-Program sessions will focus on:
+Program sessions focus on:

 • Professional + Leadership Development